 16.11.6.2.1 First Late Payment in Any Rolling 12-Month Period

-(1) For the first Late Payment resulting from a Payment Breach in any rolling 12-month period, ERCOT shall review the circumstances and reason for the Late Payment, and shall, at its sole discretion, determine whether it should take Level I Enforcement action, as described in Section 16.11.6.2.5, Level I Enforcement, against the Market Participant.
+(1) For the first Late Payment in any rolling 12-month period, ERCOT shall take Level I Enforcement action as described in Section 16.11.6.2.5, Level I Enforcement.

-(2) If ERCOT determines that it will take Level I Enforcement action against the Market Participant, ERCOT shall send written notice to the Market Participant’s Authorized Representative and/or Credit Contact via email, advising the Market Participant of the action required by the Market Participant under Level I Enforcement.
+(2) ERCOT shall send written notice to the Market Participant’s Authorized Representative and/or Credit Contact via email, advising the Market Participant of the action required under Level I Enforcement.

 16.11.6.2.2 Second Late Payment in Any Rolling 12-Month Period

-(1) For the second Late Payment resulting from a Payment Breach in any rolling 12-month period, ERCOT shall review the circumstances and reason for the Late Payment, and shall take action as follows:
+(1) For the second Late Payment in any rolling 12-month period, ERCOT shall review the circumstances and reason for the Late Payment, and shall take Level II Enforcement action, as described in Section 16.11.6.2.6, Level II Enforcement.

-(a) Level I Enforcement - If ERCOT did not take Level I Enforcement action in the case of the first Late Payment, ERCOT shall take Level I Enforcement action, as described in Section 16.11.6.2.5, Level I Enforcement.

-(b) Level II Enforcement - If ERCOT did take Level I Enforcement action in the case of the first Late Payment, ERCOT shall take Level II Enforcement action, as described in Section 16.11.6.2.6, Level II Enforcement.

-(2) ERCOT shall send written notice to the Market Participant’s Authorized Representative and/or Credit Contact via email, advising the Market Participant of the action required under Level I Enforcement or Level II Enforcement.
+(2) ERCOT shall send written notice to the Market Participant’s Authorized Representative and/or Credit Contact via email, advising the Market Participant of the action required under Level II Enforcement.

 16.11.6.2.3 Third Late Payment in Any Rolling 12-Month Period

-(1) For the third Late Payment resulting from a Payment Breach in any rolling 12-month period, ERCOT shall review the circumstances and reason for the Late Payment, and shall take action as follows:

-(a) Level II Enforcement - If ERCOT did not take Level II Enforcement action in the case of the second Late Payment, ERCOT shall take Level II Enforcement action, as described in Section 16.11.6.2.6, Level II Enforcement.

-(b) Level III Enforcement - If ERCOT did take Level II Enforcement action in the case of the second Late Payment, ERCOT shall take Level III Enforcement action, as described in Section 16.11.6.2.7, Level III Enforcement.

-(2) ERCOT shall send written notice to the Market Participant’s Authorized Representative and/or Credit Contact via email, advising the Market Participant of the action required under Level II or Level III Enforcement.

-16.11.6.2.3 Third Third Late Payment in Any Rolling 12-Month Period

-(1) For the third third Late Payment resulting from a Payment Breach in any rolling 12-month period, ERCOT shall review the circumstances and reason for the Late Payment, and shall take IIaction as follows:
+(1) For the third Late Payment in any rolling 12-month period, ERCOT shall review the circumstances and reason for the Late Payment, and shall take Level III Enforcement action, as described in Section 16.11.6.2.7, Level III Enforcement.